-This section and accompanying notebook use Pyleoclim to reproduce the study of Hu et al. (2017), particularly the example of their section 4, which illustrates several of the above challenges at once.
+This section and accompanying notebook use Pyleoclim to reproduce the study of Hu et al. (2017), particularly the example of their section 4, which illustrates all the above challenges at once.
 The example uses the speleothem record of McCabe-Glynn et al. (2013) from Crystal Cave, California, in Sequoia National Park.
-Based on correlations with the instrumental SST analysis of Kaplan et al. (1997), the authors interpret the δ^{18} O record as a proxy for sea-surface temperatures (SST) in the Kuroshio Extension region of the West Pacific.
-This interpretation was shown in Hu et al. (2017) to be invalid because of the three aforementioned pitfalls.
-This notebook repeats their analysis leveraging Pyleoclim and the updated SST analysis of HadSST4 (Kennedy et al., 2019); in so doing, we extend the original work by showcasing correlations with unevenly-spaced SST data, and provide access to two more methods for assessing the significance of correlations: the phase-randomization procedure of Ebisuzaki (1997) (dubbed "isospectral" because it preserves a series' amplitude spectrum) and an "isopersistent" method that gauges the observed correlation against a large sample of AR(1) timeseries with identical persistence parameter as the target series.
-This is in addition to the method used in Hu et al. (2017) to assess significance: a T test with degrees of freedom adjusted for autocorrelation (Dawdy & Matalas, 1964).
+Based on correlations with the instrumental sea-surface temperature (SST) field of Kaplan et al. (1997), McCabe-Glynn et al. (2013) interpreted their $\delta^{18}$ O record as a proxy for SST in the Kuroshio Extension region of the West Pacific.
+This interpretation was shown in Hu et al. (2017) to be invalid because of persistence, test multiplicity, and age uncertainties.
+This notebook repeats the analysis of Hu et al. (2017) leveraging Pyleoclim and the updated SST analysis of HadSST4 (Kennedy et al., 2019); in so doing, we extend the original work by showcasing three different methods for assessing the significance of linear correlations: (i) a T test with degrees of freedom adjusted for autocorrelation (Dawdy & Matalas, 1964), as used by Hu et al. (2017); (ii) the phase-randomization procedure of Ebisuzaki (1997) (dubbed "isospectral" because it preserves a series' amplitude spectrum) and (iii) an "isopersistent" method that gauges the observed correlation against a large sample of AR(1) timeseries with identical persistence parameter as the target series.

-In Pyleoclim, the correlation() method enables those three types of test, using the isospectral method with 1,000 surrogates by default.
-The method applies between two series, between a series and an ensemble, or between two ensembles, with the same user experience.
-In the case of ensembles, the object holding the result (CorrEns) is equipped with a plotting method (Figure 5) that displays the histogram of correlations, the proportion of correlations with a p-value under the test level α (i.e., correlations deemed significant by this test), and the proportion of those that also meet the False Discovery Rate criterion of Benjamini and Hochberg (1995).
-In this case, we see that only 1 out of the 327 grid points displays a significant correlation with the published Crystal Cave δ^{18} O record (Figure 5, top).
+In Pyleoclim, the correlation() method enables tests (i-iii), with the default implementing the isospectral method with 1,000 surrogates.
+The method works between two series, between a series and an ensemble, or between two ensembles, with the same user experience.
+In the case of ensembles, the object holding the result (CorrEns) is equipped with a plotting method (Figure 7) that displays the histogram of correlations, the proportion of correlations with a p-value under the test level $\alpha$ (i.e., correlations deemed significant by this test), and the proportion of those that also meet the False Discovery Rate criterion of Benjamini and Hochberg (1995).
+In this case, we see that only 1 out of the 327 grid points displays a significant correlation with the published Crystal Cave $\delta^{18}$ O record (Figure 7, top).
 In addition, the published age model is simply the median of a broader ensemble, which was not made available by the authors.
 We therefore generated another ensemble of 1,000 draws from the posterior distribution of ages using the Bayesian age model Bchron (Haslett & Parnell, 2008) within the GeoChronR software (McKay et al., 2021) - the resulting ensemble of possible timeseries is shown in Figure 3 (top).
-For illustration, we show the result of correlating this ensemble with SST at a single grid point in the Kuroshio Extension region, where McCabe-Glynn et al. (2013) originally reported significant correlations (Figure 5, bottom).
-While the correlation between HadSST4 SST and the published δ^{18} O record was over 0.32, we see that the bulk of the histogram is far below this value, with a substantial fraction of ensemble members exhibiting negative correlations.
+For illustration, we show the result of correlating this ensemble with SST at a single grid point in the Kuroshio Extension region, where McCabe-Glynn et al. (2013) originally reported significant correlations (Figure 7, bottom).
+While the correlation between HadSST4 SST and the published $\delta^{18}$ O record was over 0.32, we see that the bulk of the histogram is far below this value, with a substantial fraction of ensemble members exhibiting negative correlations.
 This is a powerful illustration that age uncertainties can go as far as reversing the sign of a correlation, and must be taken into account in this type of exercise.
 Once all three pitfalls (persistence, multiple comparisons, age uncertainties) are considered, no significant correlation is found.